 The best payment processors for merchants at craft shows are those that are affordable, easy to set up, and do not lock you into a long-term contract.
 It should also be versatile, offering a number of ways to accept credit card payments such as swipe, via EMV (dip and contactless), and via digital wallets.

-The following payment processors are perfect for microbusinesses.
-They offer pay-as-you-go terms and zero monthly fees so all you need to pay for are the cost per transaction.
+The following payment processors are perfect for microbusinesses and are thus great options for credit card processing for craft vendors.
+They offer pay-as-you-go terms and zero monthly fees, so all you need to pay for are the costs per transaction.
 There are also options for those who are still looking for a business bank account.

 Best For | Merchant Account Approval | In-person Transaction Fee | Learn More | |